1. Processes

 2.3.
 User-level

 2.3.1.
-Creating a thread
+Creating a task

 API function is used.
 This function must be supplied with an address pointing to